Projects per year

 Richard Joyce ‘Sovereignty and IMF Intervention in Cambodia’ (2003) 12 (2) Griffith Law Review 166-189 (Special Issue: Tracking the Postcolonial in Law).

 Richard Joyce, ‘Fiduciary Law and Non-Economic Interests’ (2002) 28 Monash University Law Review 239-267.

 SCHOLARLY BOOK CHAPTERS

-Richard Joyce, ‘International Law and the Cold War: Reflections on the Concept of History’ in Matt Craven, Sundhya Pahuja and Gerry Simpson (eds), Cold War International Law (Oxford University Press), (forthcoming).
+Richard Joyce, ‘International Law and the Cold War: Reflections on the Concept of History’ in Matt Craven, Sundhya Pahuja and Gerry Simpson (eds), Cold War International Law (Cambridge University Press, 2019), 27-48.

 Richard Joyce, 'Westphalia: Event, Memory, Myth' in F Johns, R Joyce and S Pahuja (eds), Events: The Force of International Law (Abingdon: Routledge, 2011), 55-68.

 Richard Joyce, 'Sovereignty After Sovereignty' in C Barbour and G Pavlich (eds), After Sovereignty: On the Question of Political Beginnings (Abingdon: Routledge, 2010).